Christophe Hansen: Career in national politics

+Member of the European Parliament, 2018–present

-Following her decision to run in the 2018 Luxembourgish general election, Viviane Reding gave up her seat as Member of the European Parliament to Christophe Hansen in September 2018.
+Following her decision to run in the 2018 Luxembourgish general election, Viviane Reding gave up her seat as Member of the European Parliament to Hansen in September 2018.
 He was re-elected in the 2019 European elections, receiving the second highest number of votes nationwide.

 Within the European Parliament, he works primarily on three committees: